CHRISTCHURCH SCHOOL

 TRAVELING PLAYERS ENSEMBLE

-Christchurch School is pleased to announce it will host Traveling Players Ensemble overnight theatre camps and conservatories during the summer of 2025.
 Traveling Players, a highly acclaimed educational theatre company headquartered in Northern Virginia, has received awards of excellence from the National Endowment of the Arts, Virginia Commission for the Arts and ArtsFairfax.
 The theatre camps that will be in residence at Christchurch School are for drama students in grades 4-12, in which students will perform plays on Greek myths, classic comedies, and Shakespeare for two-, three- or six-week sessions.
 The organization also offers a technical theatre apprenticeship program for high school students.

-“We are thrilled to host Traveling Players this summer,” said Christchurch’s Head of School Billy Coyle.
+"We are thrilled to host Traveling Players again this summer," said Christchurch’s Head of School Billy Coyle.
 “Their unique summer program, which the National Endowment for the Arts (NEA) identified as offering challenges unlike any other pre-college theatre program in the nation, instills in young artists the same curiosity, independence, and dedication to lifelong learning that we strive to instill in our own students.
 We feel lucky that they will be in residence here at Christchurch and look forward to welcoming their campers.”

 Traveling Players’ summer campers will enjoy all the benefits that Christchurch’s beautiful 125-acre campus has to offer.
 Young actors will rehearse on the tree-studded lawns that overlook the Rappahannock River as they prepare for their final outdoor performances.
 “Our mission is to bring great theatre into the great outdoors,” said Harrison.
 “Christchurch’s riverfront property, immersive outdoor education program, and stunning facilities, including a LEED-certified science center, reassured us that we had found the perfect place to bring our theatre camps and conservatories.
 We couldn’t be more excited about this partnership.”
 High school students who are interested in working backstage will spend their days in the campus’ Maker Space and Art Studio as they build props, sew costumes and paint sets.